ioki-mobility/ProgressButton/README.md

 ```

 ## Releasing

+### Continuous release

+By default, each merge to the `main` branch will create a new SNAPSHOT release.
+If you want to use the latest and greatest use the SNAPSHOT version of the library.
+But please be aware that they might contain bugs or behaviour changes.

+To use the SNAPSHOT version you have to include the sonatype snapshot repository which in the *Download* section above.

+### Proper release

 1. Checkout `main` branch and pull latest changes.
 2. Add the changes to the top of the [`CHANGELOG.md`](CHANGELOG.md) file.